 Crystal Hermitage

 Although not “wild”, one of the most iconic displays of flowers happens at the Crystal Hermitage Gardens.
 Every April, they invite the public to tour their lush gardens which feature some 100 varieties of pink, purple, orange, and yellow tulips.
 Follow the beautiful paths that meander through pools and waterfalls as well as the award-winning chapel inspired by the Little Church of St. Francis of Assisi.
-What makes this place special though are its terraced garden beds.
+What makes this place special though is its terraced garden beds.
 You won’t find another hillside filled with tulips like this in the U.S.

-Note: To ensure everyone has a peaceful experience reservations and a ticket are required to enter the Crystal Hermitage Gardens.
+Note: To ensure everyone has a peaceful experience, reservations and a ticket are required to enter the Crystal Hermitage Gardens.

 Sagehen Creek

-Distance: 6-mile roundtrip
+Distance: 6-mile round trip

 At the 6,000-foot elevation, wildflower viewing gets started after the snow melts.
 In an average snow year that means wildflower displays climax around June or even later.
 A good option at this elevation is Sagehen Creek, seven miles outside of Truckee.
 With an ascent of less than 300 feet across the path, it’s perfect for runners as well as family friendly.
 Weaving alongside the bubbling stream, you’ll find an abundance of mule’s ear, camas, fawn lily, and much more botanical bounty, culminating at the Stampede Reservoir.